 Climbing and Bouldering

-All climbers must register with the park by completing a climbing and rappelling registration and activity permit which is available at the park office visitor center or at the self-registration box at the Linwood Access Area.
+All climbers must register with the park by completing a climbing and rappelling registration and activity permit which is available at the park office visitor center or at the self-registration box at the Linwood Access Area and Boulders Access Area.
 There is no fee for this permit.
 Prior to activity, a copy of the permit must be deposited in a registration box or given to a park ranger.
 An additional copy is provided for participants and must be held in their possession while engaged in climbing or rappelling.

 Participants are responsible for their own personal safety, including securing proper training and equipment, and adhering to safe practices.
 Basic rock climbing safety equipment and techniques must be used at all times.